psychowood/traefik-docker-autonet/README.md

 ### With Docker Socket Proxy (Recommended)

 For enhanced security, use a Docker socket proxy to limit Docker API access.
-Both `traefik` and `traefik-network-manager` should set `DOCKER_HOST=tcp://{proxy-service}:2375` and connect to the proxy network.
+Both `traefik` and `traefik-docker-autonet` should set `DOCKER_HOST=tcp://{proxy-service}:2375` and connect to the proxy network.

 #### Option A: wollomatic/socket-proxy